Simulating bridges using confluent diffusions: Introduction

-Alternatively, a number of methods free of discretisation have been developed (so-called \emph{path-space rejection samplers} (PSRS) \citep{aap:br05,b:bpr06,jrssb:bprf06,mcap:bpr08,mor:ch13,b:pjr16}), which allow sample paths of both unconditioned and conditioned diffusions to be simulated at finite collections of time points without any approximation error.
-Following the initial work of \cite{aap:br05}, there has been considerable interest in developing unbiased estimators for classes of stochastic differential equations (including \citep{or:rg15,arxiv:flrs17,ejor:19}, perhaps most notably the related work of \cite{aap:bcd17} which is instead based on the the theory of rough paths.
-PSRS algorithms are based on rejection sampling: sample paths are drawn from a (target) measure by means of drawing sample paths from an equivalent proposal measure (in which access to the conditioned transition density is available), and are accepted or rejected with the correct probability by means of an unbiased estimator of a quantity proportional to the Radon-Nikod{\'y}m derivative of the two measures.
-These variant approaches have not focussed on simulating diffusion bridges.
-Particular application of PSRS to Bayesian inference for partially-observed diffusions has been considered \citep{b:bpr06,sd:brsv08,sjs:sprbf13}; however, they have some limitations.
-A key limitation is that their computational cost increases exponentially with bridge duration, and so are unsuitable in many applications.
-In addition, there are a number of practical conditions on the coefficients of the underlying SDE which are difficult to satisfy (particularly for multi-dimensional diffusion bridges).
+Alternatively, path-space rejection samplers allow sample paths of both unconditioned and conditioned diffusions to be simulated at finite collections of time points, without any approximation error.
+Following the initial work of \citep{aap:br05}, there has been considerable interest in developing unbiased estimators for classes of stochastic differential equations (including \citep{mcap:bpr08,aap:bcd17,mor:ch13,aap:js17,b:pjr16,or:rg15}).
+Methodologically these approaches follow a common form: sample paths are drawn from a target measure by means of drawing sample paths from an equivalent proposal measure in which access to the conditioned transition density is available, and are accepted with probability proportional to the Radon-Nikod{\'y}m derivative of the two measures.
+Path-space rejection sampling approaches have been applied to Bayesian inference for partially-observed diffusions \citep{b:bpr06,sd:brsv08,sjs:sprbf13}.
+However, a limitation is that the computational cost increases exponentially with bridge duration, and so are unsuitable in many applications.